paulshorey/notes/javascript/types.md

 # types

-Use Typescript and prop types, BUT, do also get comfortable with the "types" of variables in JavaScript, and how to switch between them.
+Use Typescript and prop types, BUT for assigning an old value to a new variable, its useful to force or convert types.

 ## Type safety